dmaicher/menu-bundle/README.md

 dama/menu-bundle
 ==============

-This bundle can be used to build dynamic menus.
+This bundle can be used to build dynamic menus based on granted permissions.

 Step 1: create MenuTreeBuilder
 ------------------------------